prototyping-lab/illustrator-scripting-examples/README.md

 ## Using the Sample Scripts

-- To play with the sample scripts provided by Adobe, copy the Illustrator example scripts to this project folder.
+- To play with the sample scripts folder provided by Adobe, copy the Illustrator example scripts to this project folder.
-- On OSX the sample-scripts can be found at `"/Applications/Adobe Illustrator 2020/Scripting.localized/Sample Scripts.localized/"`
+- On OSX this folder can be found at `"/Applications/Adobe Illustrator 2020/Scripting.localized/Sample Scripts.localized/"`

 ## Create your own Scripts

 - Use the my-scripts folder to add your own experiments
-- Use the `Current Script` run configuration to debug the selected cript.
+- Use the `Current Script` run configuration to debug the selected script.

 ## Deploy your Script